 The GGE Biplot for grain yield per plant (GYP) revealed that PC1 and PC2 explained 92.05% and 7.95% of the total variation, respectively, indicating that most of the variation was shown by the first principal component.
-The graph view clearly showed that genotype 1 (HD3226) was positioned farthest in the direction of Environment 1, indicating that it was the best performing genotype under this environment.
-Similarly, genotype 2 (HP3334) was located far along the direction of Environment 2, suggesting its superior performance under that environment.
-Other genotypes such as 17(HI8777), 19(HI1634), 20(Raj4238), 21(HD3321), and 8(KPL429) were also aligned towards Environment 1 but with comparatively lower magnitude, indicating moderate performance.
-Likewise, genotypes 21(HD3321), 20(Raj4238), 18(PBW826), and 10 (HPW360) were oriented towards Environment 2 but were less distant than genotype 2.The identification of environment-specific superior genotypes through the polygon view of the GGE Biplot is in agreement with the findings of Yan et al. (2000)[2] and Akinwale et al. (2022)[9], who also reported differential genotype performance across environments.
+The graph view clearly showed that genotype 1 (HD3226) was positioned farthest in the direction of environment of location 1, indicating that it was the best performing genotype under this environment.
+Similarly, genotype 2 (HP3334) was located far along the direction of environment of location 2, suggesting its superior performance under that environment.
+Other genotypes such as 17(HI8777), 19(HI1634), 20(Raj4238), 21(HD3321), and 8(KPL429) were also aligned towards environment of location 1 but with comparatively lower magnitude, indicating moderate performance.
+Likewise, genotypes 21(HD3321), 20(Raj4238), 18(PBW826), and 10 (HPW360) were oriented towards environment of location 2 but were less distant than genotype 2.The identification of environment-specific superior genotypes through the polygon view of the GGE Biplot was in agreement with the findings of Yan et al. (2000)[2] and Akinwale et al. (2022)[9], who also reported differential genotype performance across environments.

 Fig No: 1 GYP which won where

-The GGE Biplot based on the ideal genotype view shows that genotypes 17(HI8777), 19(HI1634), and 20(Raj4238) were located closest to the ideal genotype position, indicating their superior performance in terms of both high mean yield and stability.
+The GGE Biplot based on the ideal genotype view showed that genotypes 17(HI8777), 19(HI1634), and 20(Raj4238) were located closest to the ideal genotype position, indicating their superior performance in terms of both high mean yield and stability.
 Genotypes such as 21(HD3321), 8(KPL429), and 24(DBW305) were positioned near the average environment coordination (AEC) axis, suggesting moderate performance with acceptable stability.
 Genotype 1(HD3226) was located far along the positive direction of the AEC axis, indicating high mean performance; however, its deviation from the axis suggested lower stability.
-The concept of ideal genotype combining high mean performance and stability observed in the present study is similar with the principles described by Yan and Tinker (2006)[5].
+The concept of ideal genotype combining high mean performance and stability observed in the present study was similar with the principles described by Yan and Tinker (2006)[5].

 Fig No: 2 GYP Ideal genotypes